oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.md

 ### Capabilities added with this feature

-- Perform full or incremental backup for disks using qcow2 format without temporary snapshots.
+- Perform full backup for raw or qcow2 disks or incremental backup for disks using qcow2 format without temporary snapshots.

 - Backup raw guest data instead copying qcow2 data for qcow2 disks.